Cesare Beccaria

-Cesare Bonesana di Beccaria, Marquis of Gualdrasco and Villareggio (/it/; 15 March 1738 – 28 November 1794) was an Italian criminologist, jurist, philosopher, economist, and politician who is widely considered one of the greatest thinkers of the Age of Enlightenment.
+Cesare Beccaria Bonesana, Marquis of Gualdrasco and Villareggio (/it/; 15 March 1738 – 28 November 1794) was an Italian criminologist, jurist, philosopher, economist, and politician.
 He is well remembered for his treatise On Crimes and Punishments (1764), which condemned torture and the death penalty, and was a founding work in the field of penology and the classical school of criminology.
 Beccaria is considered the father of modern criminal law and the father of criminal justice.

 According to John Bessler, Beccaria's works had a profound influence on the Founding Fathers of the United States.

 Early life and education

 Beccaria was born in Milan on 15 March 1738 to the Marchese Gian Beccaria Bonesana, an aristocrat of moderate standing from the Austrian Habsburg Empire.
 Beccaria received his early education in the Jesuit college at Parma.
 Subsequently, he graduated in law from the University of Pavia in 1758.
-At first he showed a great aptitude for mathematics, but studying Montesquieu (1689–1755) redirected his attention towards economics.
-In 1762 his first publication, a tract on the disorder of the currency in the Milanese states, included a proposal for its remedy.
+At first, he showed a great aptitude for mathematics, but studying Montesquieu (1689–1755) redirected his attention towards economics.
+In 1762, his first publication, a tract on the disorder of the currency in the Milanese states, included a proposal for its remedy.

 In his mid-twenties, Beccaria became close friends with Pietro and Alessandro Verri, two brothers who with a number of other young men from the Milan aristocracy, formed a literary society named "L'Accademia dei pugni" (the Academy of Fists), a playful name which made fun of the stuffy academies that proliferated in Italy and also hinted that relaxed conversations which took place in there sometimes ended in affrays.
 Much of its discussion focused on reforming the criminal justice system.
-Through this group Beccaria became acquainted with French and British political philosophers, such as Diderot, Helvétius, Montesquieu, and Hume.
+Through this group, Beccaria became acquainted with French and British political philosophers, such as Diderot, Helvétius, Montesquieu, and Hume.
 He was particularly influenced by Helvétius.